Royal Victoria Patriotic Building: Second World War

+Post war

 After the Second World War, the building initially housed a teachers' training college.
 In 1952 it was bought by London County Council; from 1955 it housed Honeywell Secondary Mixed School, followed by Spencer Park Comprehensive School for Boys until 1974.
 As the building aged, it became structurally unsafe and the school moved to a new building.

 From 1974, the Royal Victoria Patriotic Building fell into disrepair, losing most of its windows, and thousands of feral pigeons moved in.
 Thieves stole lead from the roofs and water tanks, allowing rain into the building's fabric: dry rot then destroyed much of the timber structure including floors and door frames.
 The building came under threat of demolition, but was saved by campaigning by the Victorian Society and the Wandsworth Society, and became a Grade II listed building.

 In 1980 the Greater London Council (GLC), successor to London County Council, granted a lease with the option to buy the building for £1 to a developer, Tuberg Property Company.
 Restoration took six years.
 Just before formal handover by the GLC, the main hall with its elaborate hammer beam ceiling was destroyed by arson.
 The hall was fully restored from a photographic survey which luckily had been made two weeks earlier.

 The Civic Trust awarded a commendation in 1985 for the hall ceiling.
 In 1987 the Civic Trust awarded another commendation for the restoration of the building as a whole.
 Also in 1987, the restoration won the Europa Nostra Order of Merit.